UmeshKrRana/php-ajax-form-handling-using-jquery/README.md

 # php-ajax-form-handling-using-jquery

-Php form handling using AJAX and jQuery without refreshing the form.
+Inserting the html form data into the MySQL database using PHP AJAX and JQuery without refreshing the form.